-On today’s date in 2006, Brad Gushue skipped Canada’s men’s curling team to its first-ever Olympic gold medal, defeating Finland 10-4 at the Winter Games in Torino, Italy.
+On today’s date in 2006, Brad Gushue skipped Canada’s men’s curling team to its first Olympic gold medal.

-As the now-legendary story goes, Olympic officials invited Dan Craig, ice-making consultant for the NHL, to oversee the arena where the hockey tournaments were held.
-Craig called a few of his crew members from back home in Edmonton, Alta. to help, and one of his assistants, Trent Evans, secretly placed a loonie at centre ice after realizing there was no target for referees to aim for when dropping the puck.
-Both the men’s and women’s hockey teams would eventually win gold atop the Lucky Loonie, and the coin soon became a piece of Canadian folklore.
-Canadians have since hidden loonies at several international competitions, including the 2010 Winter Olympics in Vancouver, where both hockey teams again won gold.
+As the story goes, Olympic officials invited Dan Craig, an ice-making consultant for the National Hockey League, to oversee the arena where the hockey tournaments were being held nearly 20 years ago.
+Craig called a few of his crew members from back home in Edmonton for help, and one of his assistants – Trent Evans – secretly placed a loonie at centre ice (he noticed there was no target for referees to aim for when dropping the puck).

-Since 2004, the Royal Canadian Mint (RCM) has produced a Lucky Loonie for every Olympic Games as a symbol of good luck for Canada’s Olympic athletes.
+Since 2004, the Royal Canadian Mint has issued several commemorative Lucky Loonies for the biennial Olympic Games as a symbol of good luck for Canadian athletes.

 “Canadians can wish our athletes luck by keeping this special coin produced by the Mint as well as create a lasting memory of Canada’s participation at the Games,” said former Mint president and CEO Ian Bennett.